charveemasand108/Event-Registeration-ACM/README.md

 ```

 ## Validation Rules
+- **Name**: Must be at least 2 characters long
 - **Email**: Must be a valid email format
-- **Password**: Minimum 6 characters
-- **Remember Me**: Optional boolean checkbox
 - **Duplicate Emails**: Prevented on backend
+- **Required Fields**: Both name and email are required

 ## Security Notes
-- Passwords are stored in plain text (for demo purposes)
+- Data is stored in JSON file (for demo purposes)
-- In production, use bcrypt or similar for password hashing
+- In production, use a proper database (MongoDB, PostgreSQL, etc.)
 - Consider adding rate limiting and CSRF protection
+- Email addresses are validated and duplicates are prevented

 ## Technologies Used
 - **Frontend**: HTML5, CSS3, JavaScript (Vanilla)